ninaperic/calculator/README.md

 3. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://ninaperic.github.io/vintage-clocks/

 - Cloning project locally